Roasted Cauliflower with Parmesan and Bread Crumbs

 I’ve learned a few tricks to help make your first and subsequent attempts at roasting cauliflower, or other vegetables, utterly delicious!

-- Wash your cauliflower ahead of time, so it has a chance to dry.
+- PRO-Tip: Wash your cauliflower ahead of time, so it has a chance to dry.
 The oil won’t stick well to damp florets.
 And you want to roast, not steam, the cauliflower florets.

 - Place the dried florets in a large bowl, add the oil and toss to coat every single piece.
 I realize it’s an extra bowl to clean, but it really helps get each floret coated well with oil.
 Then add the Parmesan and bread crumbs and toss again.